-You've escaped your ULA prison, but you're still paying extortionate amounts to the old Oracle wardens...

-You've made the right decision in replanning your IT roadmap, and yet you're losing budget to your vendor...
+What's to be done?
+You've escaped your ULA prison cell, but you're still paying extortionate amounts to your old Oracle wardens.
+You've made the right decision in re-planning your IT roadmap, and yet you're losing budget to your vendor.

 Remember the third-party firms that helped you out of the ULA?
 Even before you're fully out, there are third-party support providers - like Support Revolution - that can help you claw back some of the funds Oracle is taking from you.